Aldaviva/AuthenticatorChooser/Readme.md

 To test with a sample FIDO authentication prompt, visit [WebAuthn.io](https://webauthn.io) and click the **Authenticate** button.

-## Related

-### Creating new passkeys
-When you try to create a passkey in your browser, the website may force it to be stored only in the TPM or only on a security key, rather than letting you freely choose between the two destinations.
-To override the site's mandate and put yourself back in control of where your new passkey will be saved, you can install my [**Create Passkeys Anywhere** user script](https://github.com/Aldaviva/userscripts/raw/master/create-passkeys-anywhere.user.js) (requires [Tampermonkey](https://tampermonkey.net/) or a similar browser extension).
-It doesn't only run on Windows, for example it also works on Firefox for Android.

-With this script installed, you will by default always be asked whether to save each new passkey on a security key or in the TPM.
-If you want to override this behavior, you can also configure the user script by editing the `options.allowedPasskeyCreationStorage` value in the script source.
-If you change it from `anywhere` to `securityKey`, it will only allow you to save new passkeys on security keys, and if you change it to `tpm`, it will only allow them to be saved in the TPM.

 ## Building

 If you want to build this application yourself instead of downloading precompiled binaries from the [releases](https://github.com/Aldaviva/AuthenticatorChooser/releases) page, you can follow these steps.